 The Project is structured to meet EU standards and the proposed landfill design and waste transfer stations are based on the EU Landfill directive and BAT Conclusions for Waste Treatment Facilities.
 It will comprise the establishment of a new landfill on unused land around 4km from Nukus city, and the rehabilitation and upgrade of three current dumpsites, plus waste transfer stations.
 The landfills will have waste sorting and composting facilities.
 Around 14 current dump sites will be closed once the new facilities are operational.
 The new and upgraded landfills will reduce impacts on soil and groundwater quality, and monitor odours, air emissions and noise levels.
 It will lead to an increase in properly managed solid waste of 330 thousand tonnes per year, and reduction in GHG of around 43ktCO2e per year.
 The project design provides for waste sorting plants to separate recyclables and compostable waste.

-The detailed ESAP is currently being finalised following the Bank's review and will be agreed with the client prior to Board submission.
+The detailed ESAP, containing specific time-bound measures for the identified impacts, has been finalised following the Bank's review and agreed with the client.
 It includes measures to enhance the client capacity to implement and manage the project in line with applicable EU standard and the Performance Requirements.
-It will also need to develop contractor management procedures to ensure that construction and transportation and other service contractors adhere to the Bank's Performance Requirements.
+The client will need to develop contractor management procedures to ensure that construction and transportation and other service contractors adhere to the Bank's Performance Requirements.
 The client will also need to develop and rollout a worker grievance mechanism in line with the Bank's requirements.
-The PIU will assist with ESAP implementation the Bank will be supporting a Corporate Development Programme.
-Additional specific TC support for ESAP implementation is also being considered.
+As part of its stakeholder engagement activities, the Client has published the Non-Technical Summary of the Project and the Stakeholder Engagement Plan at the official website of the Committee (http://www.uznature.uz/ru/invest/51#2).
+The Livelihood Restoration Framework document will also be published shortly pending the final review of the terminology.

 Technical Cooperation and Grant Financing